 Wait for Windows Defender to check for, download and install any and all available Definition Updates.

 Once Windows Defender is done downloading and installing any and all available Definition Updates, you can navigate to Windows Update, and you will see that no pending Definition Updates for Windows Defender are reported, and neither will you see error code 0x80070643.

 Method 2: Uninstall 3rd Party Antiviruses

-For most people who had this issue, disabling or uninstalling other anti malware products fixed the products.
-It is not advisable to have more than one antivirus software on your PC as it may cause conflicts with unfavourable consequences.
+For most people who had this issue, uninstalling or disabling other anti-malware products fixed the products.
+It is not advisable to have more than one antivirus software on your PC as it may cause conflicts with unfavorable consequences.
 You quickly uninstall an existing antivirus by going to Control Panel > Programs and Features, selecting the software and then clicking Uninstall and following the prompts or use the steps below for a thorough uninstall.

 - Download the removal tool for your antivirus software using the corresponding links below.

 You can also use the AppRemover OESIS Endpoint Assessment Tool to remove antivirus products otherwise note listed here.

 - Launch the downloaded utility and follow its prompts to completely remove the anti-malware application from your system.